 SEVIS and Student Visa Requirements

-Students coming to the U.S. to study will need to register with the Student and Exchange Visitor Program (SEVP) by paying the SEVIS I-901 fee and then obtain a student visa.
-Degree-seeking students will get an F-1 non-immigrant student visa.
+Students coming to the U.S. to study will need a valid student visa to enter the U.S. Degree-seeking students will get an F-1 non-immigrant student visa.
 Short-term exchange students will get a J-1 non-immigrant student visa.
+International students are also required to register with the Student and Exchange Visitor Program (SEVP).
 The information on this page is here for a general reference.
-Requirements and regulations can change, so you should read and follow the instructions on the SEVIS website and the Department of State website to pay the SEVIS fee and apply for a visa.
+Requirements and regulations can change, so you should read and follow the instructions on the SEVIS website and the Department of State website prior to paying the SEVIS fee and applying for a visa.

 The U.S. Department of Homeland Security (DHS) charges a fee of $200 for F-1 students and $180 for J-1 students to use the Student and Exchange Visitor Information System (SEVIS).
 Before you apply for your first F-1 or J-1 student visa to gain entry into the United States, you must pay the SEVIS fee (Form I-901).
 This fee may be paid by the student or another person (friend or family).
 The SEVIS fee must be paid in U.S. dollars using one of the approved methods.

 Please select your visa type below for payment options and procedures:

 Contact your local U.S. Consulate or Embassy to ask how to apply for an F-1 or J-1 student visa.
 View a list of U.S. embassies and consulates.